kgillibrand/Module-Signing-Script/README.md

 #Usage
 - modulesFile: Mandatory first positional argument.
 JSON file that describes the modules to sign and the directory they are contained in.
 See below for the layout.
 - privateKeyFile: Mandatory second positional argument.
-Your private key file for signing the modules.
+Your private key file for signing the modules (symlinks do not work for this arg).
 - publicKeyFile: Mandatory third positional argument.
-Your public key file for signing the modules.
+Your public key file for signing the modules (symlinks do not work for this arg).
 - -k/--kernels: Manually sign the provided kernels.
 Make sure to provide the correct format (see uname -r).
 - -h: Show help.
 - -d/--debug: Display extra information for debugging